Circulation of materials

 Information regarding Binghamton University borrowers is considered confidential.
 Requests for disclosure of information will be denied and referred for review by University counsel in consultation with Albany.

-BUC$ card-operated photocopiers ($.10 per copy) are available in the Bartle Library (in the Information Commons), in the Science Library, and in the University Downtown Center.
-BU students, faculty and staff can add value to their BUC$ card (cash only) at the Card Management System located on the first floor of the Bartle Library, the Science Library, the UDC and meal plan office.
+BUC$ card-operated photocopiers (10 cents per copy) are available in the Bartle Library (in the Information Commons), in the Science Library and in the University Downtown Center.
+Binghamton University students, faculty and staff can add value to their BUC$ card (cash only) at the Card Management System located on the first floor of the Bartle Library, the Science Library, the UDC and meal plan office.
 Library visitors may purchase a guest BUC$ card for $1 and add value to the card.

 Reserve materials are available only to current Binghamton University faculty, staff, students, adult learners and current SUNY/CUNY Open Access faculty, staff and students.

-Reserve fines: Two-hour and three-hour loans: $.02/ minute per item; one-day and two-day loans: $3/day.
+Reserve fines: Two-hour and three-hour loans: 2 cents per minute per item.
+One-day and two-day loans: $3/day.
 Reserve fines accrue until the item is returned, including times when the Libraries are closed.
 There is no limit on reserves fines.

 A fine structure for the late return or renewal of library materials has been established to assure all patrons maximum access to library materials.
 Repeated, flagrant violations will be considered cause for suspension of borrowing privileges.

-Reserve materials: 1-hour and 2-hour loans: $.02/minute per item; 1-day, 2-day loans: $3.00/day per item.
+- Reserve materials: One-hour and two-hour loans: 2 cents per minute per item.
+One-day, two-day loans: $3 per day per item.
 Reserve fines accrue until the item is returned, including times when the Libraries are closed.

 If the occupant of an assigned study carrel reports that (s)he has lost the carrel key, a $50 lock change fee will be assessed to reimburse fees charged to the library.
 When the lock change fee is paid, the carrel occupant may reapply for a study carrel assignment.